JeffDeCola/my-cheat-sheets/docs/_includes/README.md

 ## SOFTWARE CHEAT SHEETS

-Various Apps and tools for the goal of creating a service.
+Various Apps and tools for the goal of creating a app/service.

 ### DEVELOPMENT